 Another video of Small Space Workout

-I did every conceivable body weight exercise and some that dont even have a name.
+I did every conceivable body weight exercise and some that did not even have a name.
 I mixed Small Space Workout every which a way.
 I just made them up to torment my body and push myself past the breaking point.
 There were times that I would lay in a pool of sweat, unsure of how to get up as my arms were completely gassed.
 I am stronger from all of the time I spent in the “Iron Box”.
-I was then and still am a true master of the bodyweight exercise.

 Here is a killer list of exercises that I performed in my Iron Box Hell Hole when I did Small Space Workouts.